JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 1. [Bootstrap 4](https://getbootstrap.com/): Bootstrap was utilised to assist with the responsiveness and styling of the website, specifically in respect of the Artists, Products and About pages.
 2. [jQuery](https://jquery.com/): jQuery was used to assist with the bag, checkout and payment system functionality.
 3. [Google Fonts](https://fonts.google.com/): Google fonts was utilised to import the ‘Roboto’ font into the style.css file and this font is used on all pages throughout the website.
-4. [Font Awesome](https://fontawesome.com/): Font Awesome was utilised in the About and Artists, as well as in the footer, for aesthetic and UX purposes.
+4. [Font Awesome](https://fontawesome.com/): Font Awesome was utilised in the Home, About and Artists pages, as well as in the footer, for aesthetic and UX purposes.
 I matched the icons with the activity or place that they most closely represented.
 5. [Stripe](https://stripe.com/ie): Stripe was used for the payment system functionality.
 6. [Django]( https://www.djangoproject.com/): The website was built using Django technology.